Options considered: 40

 As usual, this month we aggregated dozens of popular Cookware Sets in the Philippines and ranked them based on versatility, heat distribution, ease of cleaning, non-stick properties.
 According to this October's formal ranking, cookware sets by CAROTE are the most prominent ones, followed by Kaisa Villa and Masflex .

 We made a price chart of the top selling Cookware Sets (see below).
-Budget options start at ₱269.50, going up ₱7743.
-The most popular option is priced at ₱349.81, which is on the cheaper side.
-We definitely recommend checking it out.
-Click on a product in the chart for more info.
+Budget options start at ₱60, going up ₱7743.
+The most popular option is priced at ₱3109, which is on the pricier side.

 Meta-rankings combine expert endorsements.